 A day mostly along roads, with a side excursion to the Waitangi Treaty Grounds, brought us to Paihia, the next stop on our trek south.

-We tried to sleep in a little, which was possible because we didn’t have taking down a tent to deal with this morning, but we still had to get up early enough to be ready to go when Diane was ready.
+We tried to sleep in a little, which was possible because we didn’t have to deal with taking down a tent this morning, but we still had to get up early enough to be ready to go when Diane was ready.

 Now that I once again have dried-out boots and clean, dry socks, my feet felt much more comfortable in my boots.
 (It also helped that we didn’t resupply yesterday, so I wasn’t burdened by more food.)